 What you will need for the job

-- Wood stain in your referred shade
+- Wood stain in your preferred shade

 - 220 grit sandpaper